banner

 The only existing technology that can handle the moderate but important demand for writable file storage is the use of magnetic oxides on plastic in the form of tape or floppy disks.
 Until recently, tape handling typically required a collection of pressure rollers, spools, coils, and motors.

-Now, some companies have solved the problems of constant tape tension and differential drive, most succinctly with 3M's tape cartridge, which uses a “magical” drive mechanism that contacts the outer side of the tape reel, requiring only one motor to read, write, search, and rewind.
-A four-track tape with a bit density of 1600 BPI allows storage and retrieval of 6400 bits/inch.
-Therefore, our requirement for 8M bits would need 1250 inches (or 105 feet) of tape in the cartridge.
-Of course, there will be gaps, etc. To be safe, our fantasy will add 50% more tape or 150 feet of tape.
+Now, some companies have solved the problems of constant tape tension and differential drive, most succinctly with 3M's tape cartridge, which uses a “magical” drive mechanism that contacts the outer part of the tape reel, requiring only one motor to read, write, search, and rewind.
+A four-track tape with a bit density of 1600 BPI allows for storage and retrieval of 6400 bits/inch.
+Therefore, our requirement for 8M bits would require 1250 inches (or 105 feet) of tape in the cartridge.
+Of course, there will be gaps, etc. For safety's sake, our fantasy will add 50% more tape or 150 feet of tape.
 The file directory will be placed in the middle of the tape, so accessing it will average only 1/4 of the tape traversal time.
-From there, the average distance to any file is also merely 1/4 of the tape length, resulting in an average random access time of 1/2 tape traversal time.
+From there, the average distance to any file is also only 1/4 of the tape length, resulting in an average random access time of 1/2 tape traversal time.
 Search speed depends almost entirely on the required battery consumption rate and motor capacity.
-The 3M tape cartridge can position at 180 inches/second; about 7 seconds can traverse 100 feet of tape, so the average file access delay is about 4 seconds.
-This is very respectable.
+The 3M tape cartridge can position at 180 inches/second; about 7 seconds can traverse 100 feet of tape, so the average file delay is about 4 seconds.
+This is quite respectable.
 However, when using batteries alone, these speeds require too many watts.
 When using batteries, a more reasonable search rate is 60 inches/second, with an access delay of about 10 seconds.

-Floppy disks require two motors (one is a stepper motor for positioning the read/write head), which usually run continuously.
+Floppy disks require two motors (one is a stepper motor for positioning the magnetic head), which typically run continuously.
 The latter cannot be operated on batteries, and the device must start and stop.
-One significant advantage of floppy disks is that they can be swapped on one track while still allowing proper access to files.
+A major advantage of floppy disks is that they allow for swapping on one track while still permitting proper access to files.
 (The concept and utility of swapping storage will be discussed in the processor section.)

 Processor and Storage#

-These two categories represent the cheapest and most expensive components in our fantasy machine, respectively.
-Because processors have a significant impact on the required main memory, they appear together.
+These two categories represent the cheapest and most expensive components of our fantasy machine, respectively.
+Because processors have a significant impact on the required main storage, they appear together.

 The following attempts indicate that performance and packaging requirements are not necessarily incompatible with current technology (although sometimes they are).
-Just like the HP-35 pocket electronic “calculator,” our main savior is inexpensive LSI components.
+Like the HP-35 pocket electronic “calculator,” our main savior in the dream is inexpensive LSI components.
 The HP-35 uses five LSI chips, equivalent to 30,000 transistors, with an average density of 6,000 transistors/chip.
 Now, better packaging densities are being achieved.
 The price of a packaged LSI chip seems to approach $12 within two years, then may suddenly drop to about $5.

 With the advent of portable shavers, tape recorders, toothbrushes, televisions, etc., the technology level of rechargeable batteries has greatly improved.
-We may expect higher performance/cost in the future.
+We might expect even higher performance/cost in the future.

 Since about 20 integrated circuits are currently estimated to be the number of chips required for the DynaBook, we can reasonably determine that the electronic part of the device will be very well packaged.

 The processor is envisioned to implement 1 or at most 2 LSI chips.
-Such devices already exist, priced at less than $100, and are expected to be below $15.
-They typically contain thousands of transistors; registers for program counters, arithmetic operations, instruction return stacks, etc.; and may even use carry-lookahead arithmetic units.
-An independent “smart terminal” (including memory, keyboard, display, and two tapes) using one of the chips for the processor currently costs about $6,000 on the market.
+Such devices already exist, priced at less than $100, and are expected to be less than $15.
+They typically contain thousands of transistors; have registers for program counters, arithmetic operations, instruction return stacks, etc.; and may even use carry-ahead arithmetic units.
+An independent “smart terminal” (including memory, keyboard, display, and two tapes) using one of the chips for the processor currently markets for about $6000.

-Since the DynaBook is not just a terminal, the cost is much lower, so a lot of effort needs to be spent on processor memory design.
+Since the DynaBook is not just a terminal, and costs much less, a great deal of effort will need to be spent on the design of the processor memory.
 Clearly, we want to maximize the use of expensive core-replacement RAM; this can be achieved by:

 1. Effectively encoding operators for maximum instruction density/bit.